FarahBaracat/farahbaracat.github.io/blog/_posts/2021-07-20-Hu-estimation.md

 ## Methods
 - 3 healthy participants
 - HD-EMG data acquired: 8x16 electrode array.
 Signals sampled at 2048 Hz and bandpassed 10-900 Hz
+  - Load cell used to record the finger forces and angle sensors for joint angles recordings.
 - 2 tasks were performed: isometric finger flexion force (index and middle finger) and dynamic finger movement task (flex and release repetitively)

 ### MU identification